Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What are the smallest steps I can take to achieve my long-term goals?
+- What are the smallest steps I can take to meet my long-term goals?

-- What are the steps I can take to help me increase my effectiveness in my job and become more visible?
+- What are the steps I can take to help me improve my performance in my current job and be more visible?

 Make an actionable plan that includes: